 How long have you owned the property?
-21/3

 Q2: Council Tax

-Which council tax band is yo ur property in?(Please Select) А
+Which council tax band is s your property in?(Please Select) А

 Q3: Parking

-Garage Allocated Parking Space ×
+Garage × Allocated Parking Space ×

-Driveway Shared Parking ×
+Driveway × Shared Parking ×

 On Street 1 Resident Permit ×

-Metered Parking
+Metered Parking ×

 Other (Please Specify)

 Q4: Conservation Area

 Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

 Q5: Listed Building

-Is your property a Listed Buil being or special architectural ding or contained within one(that is a buil or historical interest) ding recognised and approved as No
+Is your property a Listed Building or contained within one(that is a building recognised and approved as being or special architectural or historical interest) No